 At the bottom of this post, download a free guide: 6 Safety Tips for Traveling with Kids: What You Should Know Before You Travel.

 1. Plan Ahead

 When traveling with kids, one of our best family travel tips is simply to plan ahead.
 Remember showing up somewhere and then finding a place to stay?
-That doesn’t work very well with kids.
+That doesn’t work very well with kids- you need to plan ahead.
 It’s best to have a game plan ahead of time and know exactly where you are going and how you are going to get there.

 Recheck restrictions right before you leave as they are changing often.
 If traveling internationally, make sure to recheck border restrictions and testing requirements to avoid quarantine at your destination.
 Rules have been especially vague about unvaccinated children crossing borders.

 This is the era of changing plans- whether the border closes, the flight gets canceled, or someone in the family gets sick.
 Make sure as many of your travel plans as possible can be changed or canceled without penalty.

 Here are some planning resources we love that have Free Cancellation:

 Hotels: Booking.com.
 Read the details of each place, but usually, you can cancel without penalty within a day or two of arrival.
 We often pay a little more for our reservation to keep full cancellation a possibility.